History of The New York Times (1851–1896): 1851–1861: Origins and initial success

+This pre-publication prospectus presented the newspaper's philosophies, including that it "will canvass freely the character and pretensions of Public Men, the merits and demerits of all administrations of Government, National, State and Municipal, and the worth of all institutions, principles, habits and professions".

+The first issue of The New York Times—initially called the New-York Daily Times—was published on Thursday, September 18, 1851.
+The name was changed in 1857 to The New-York Times after the evening edition was suspended, and the hyphen was dropped in 1896.

 Seven newspapers in New York titled The New York Times existed before the Times in the early 1800s.
 In 1851, journalists Henry Jarvis Raymond and George Jones working for Horace Greeley at the New-York Tribune formed Raymond, Jones & Company on August 5, 1851.
 The first issue of the New-York Daily Times was published on September 18, 1851, in the basement of 113 Nassau Street.
 The Times frequently culled from European newspapers at the time and from within the United States, particularly in California.

 The New-York Daily Times was well received by conservatives.
 By its ninth issue, the Times boasted that it had been circulated ten thousand times.
 On its first anniversary, the New-York Daily Times announced it had printed 7,550,000 copies and circulated 24,000 copies a day, although these figures were contested by Bennett.
 The following day, the price of the Times increased to two cents.
 Early investors of the company included Edwin B. Morgan and Christopher Morgan.

 The New-York Daily Times experimented with multiple formats, with the Weekly Family Times circulating until the 1870s, and Semi-weekly Times lasting several years longer.
 The prevalence in rail transportation also ended the Campaign Times for presidential years.
 The Times for California was started in 1852 and circulated when mail boats could be sent to California from New York.

 By 1854, the New-York Daily Times had moved to Nassau and Beekman Streets.
 The company purchased the Brick Presbyterian Church in 1857, following the congregation's egress to Murray Hill.
 Architect Thomas R. Jackson designed a five-story Romanesque Revival building at the 41 Park Row site.
 When the New-York Daily Times moved into the building in 1858, the paper became the first housed in a building specifically constructed for a newspaper.
 On September 14, 1857, Raymond shortened the paper's name to The New-York Times.

 41 Park Row, the headquarters of The New-York Times until 1905.